mroonga/mroonga/doc/source/install.rst

   % sudo apt-get update
   % sudo apt-get -y install mysql-server-mroonga

-If you want to use `MeCab <http://mecab.sourceforge.net/>`_ as a tokenizer. please install groonga-tokenizer-mecab package.
+If you want to use `MeCab <http://mecab.sourceforge.net/>`_ as a tokenizer, install groonga-tokenizer-mecab package.

 Install groonga-tokenizer-mecab package::